binary-com/deriv-api-docs/docs/languages/javascript/get-country-list/index.md

 This can be useful on account creation forms, in which you need to ask your users to provide validated information about their identity base on their country of residence.

 :::caution
-For address, tax ID validations please the provided `tin_format` for the country.
+For address, tax ID validations please use the provided `tin_format` for the country.
 :::

 The country of your users is important for our next steps, since with it you can determine which assets and features the client can use.